2100 PR.02 External Sales Approval Process

-The Requestor forwards the submission to the ESA Process owner by completing the information in the ESAP Request Portal.
-The Requestor attaches either a completed Form 2100 FR.01 External Sales Approval Request – Short Form or Form 2100 FR.02 External Sales Approval Request – Standard Form, as well as the email thread indicating approvals from the Lead Administrator and Dean or Vice President, or their designee, and for YSM units, the YSM Associate Controller.
+The Requestor forwards the submission to the ESAP Owner by completing the information in the ESAP Request Portal.
+The Requestor attaches either a completed Form 2100 FR.01 External Sales Approval Request – Short Form or Form 2100 FR.02 External Sales Approval Request – Standard Form, as well as the email thread indicating approvals from the Lead Administrator, Dean or Vice President, or their designee, and for YSM units, the YSM Associate Controller.
 Additional supporting materials for the ESAP request should be forward to the ESAP Owner.

-The ESA Process Owner reviews the submission for completeness.
+The ESAP Owner reviews the submission for completeness.

-If the submission is incomplete for any reason, the ESA Process Owner works with the Lead Administrator and/or Requestor to correct any deficiencies.
-If the submission is complete, the ESA Process Owner approves the request and forwards short forms to the Provost’s Office (Step E, below) and standard forms the Controller’s Office (Step D, below).
+If the submission is incomplete for any reason, the ESAP Owner works with the Requestor to correct any deficiencies.
+If the submission is complete, the ESAP Owner approves the request and forwards short forms to the Provost’s Office (Step F, below) and standard forms to the Controller’s Office (Step E, below).

-- Reviews the documentation provided for the fair market value (“FMV”), break-even rates, and proposed rates; and
+- Reviews the documentation provided for the costing of the proposed external customer rates and the FMV analysis; and

-- Composes a summary of its analysis to include with the submission.
+- Composes a summary of the analysis to include with the submission.

-Once complete, the Costing Unit forwards the submission, including its analysis, to the ESA Process Owner.
-The ESA Process Owner then forwards the submission to the Provost’s Office.
+Once complete, the Controller’s Office forwards the submission, including its analysis, to the ESAP Owner.
+The ESAP Owner then forwards the submission to the Provost’s Office.

 The Provost’s Office:

-- Determines if the request is consistent with Yale’s mission, whether it is an appropriate use of institutional resources (including financial, personnel, and other resources), and whether it is appropriately priced; and
+- Determines if the request provides a secondary benefit to Yale’s mission, whether it is an appropriate use of institutional resources (including financial, personnel, and other resources), and whether it is appropriately priced; and

 - Documents the grounds for approval or, after consultation with the relevant Dean or Vice President, rejection of the request.

-Once the Provost’s Office either approves or rejects the request, the Provost’s Office forwards the submission to the ESA Process Owner.
-If the request is rejected, the ESA Process Owner informs the Requestor, Lead Administrator and Dean or Vice President, or their designee, and YSM Associate Controller for YSM requests.
+Once the Provost’s Office either approves or rejects the request, the Provost’s Office forwards the submission to the ESAP Owner.
+If the request is rejected, the ESAP Owner informs the Requestor, Lead Administrator and Dean or Vice President, or their designee, and YSM Associate Controller for YSM requests.

-If the request is approved, the ESA Process Owner forwards the submission to the appropriate reviewers (Sections F through K) simultaneously.
-The reviewers vary depending on whether the request is a short or standard form submission and on the Requestor’s response to specific questions on the forms.
+If the request is approved, the ESAP Owner forwards the submission to the appropriate reviewers (Sections G through M) simultaneously.
+The reviewers vary depending on whether the request is a short or standard form submission and the Requestor’s responses to specific questions on the forms.
 Simultaneously, the ESAP Owner begins work on Step P.

-The Controller’s Office provides the Office of Sponsored Projects (“OSP”) sends the list of capital project numbers and Moveable Equipment Inventory (“MEI”) tag numbers to MEI.email@example.com and asks that the MEI Unit provide, for each asset, its funding source(s) (the gift, grant, or YD (Yale Designated) worktag in Workday) and, if grant-funded, whether the grant is still active.
+The Controller’s Office provides the Office of Sponsored Projects (“OSP”) with a Workday report of the capital project numbers and Moveable Equipment Inventory (“MEI”) tag numbers, for each asset, including its funding source(s) (the gift, grant, or YD (Yale Designated) and worktag in Workday).
 If the proposed external sales involve the use of Yale resources (fixed or moveable equipment, software, or materials and supplies) funded by a sponsored award, OSP reviews the submission as follows:

 - If the proposed services involve the use of federally-funded resources, OSP confirms, based on the information provided by the Requestor: